 Now in its fourth year, the RIBA Regent Street Windows Project links fashion with architecture, and retail with culture.
 Cutting-edge architects work with flagship brands to create a series of unique and eye-catching displays, and provide a visitor attraction with an average footfall of 1.25 million people per week.
-The 6 installations are now on show at Topshop, Karen Millen, Ferrari, Esprit, Moss Bros and Jack Spade until 6 May 2013.
-Look out for the explanations on the yellow window stickers to walk the route between Oxford Circus and Piccadilly.
+The 6 installations were on show at Topshop, Karen Millen, Ferrari, Esprit, Moss Bros and Jack Spade 15 April - 6 May 2013.
+The designs were explained on yellow window stickers, allowing visitors to walk the route between Oxford Circus and Piccadilly.

 See the films of the completed installations:

 View photos of the installations